-The majority of travelers visit Nepal for trekking in the Everest Base Camp, Annapurna Base Camp, Annapurna Circuit Trek, and other popular trekking destinations.
-There are treks for trekking lovers that can be done in a week like Langtang Trek, Tamang Heritage Trek, Gosainkunda Trek, Helambu Trek, Ghorepani Poonhill Trek, Mardi Himal Trek, Pikey Peak Trek, and many more.
-Besides high mountains and trekking trails, Nepal has a lot of touring activities to offer to visitors as well who are planning to spend a week in Nepal.
-You can also combine touring destinations like Kathmandu, Pokhara, Chitwan National Park, Bardia National Park, and Koshi Tappu Wildlife Reserve during your one-week stay in Nepal.
-With a full week in Nepal, you have time to cover a lot of ground on a sightseeing tour, wildlife safari, and short treks if you wish to or it’s on your bucket list.
+The majority of travellers visit Nepal for trekking in the Everest Base Camp, Annapurna Base Camp, Annapurna Circuit Trek, and other popular trekking destinations.
+There are treks for trekking lovers that can be done in a week.
+Like Langtang Trek, Tamang Heritage Trek, Gosainkunda Trek, Helambu Trek, Ghorepani Poonhill Trek, Mardi Himal Trek, Pikey Peak Trek, and many more.
+Besides high mountains and trekking trails, Nepal has a lot of touring activities to offer.
+For those visitors who are planning to spend a week in Nepal.
+You can also combine touring destinations during your one-week stay in Nepal.
+Such as Kathmandu, Pokhara, Chitwan National Park, Bardia National Park, and Koshi Tappu Wildlife Reserve.
+With a full week in Nepal, you have time to cover a lot of ground.
+You can go on a sightseeing tour, wildlife safari, and short treks.
+If you wish to or it’s on your bucket list.

 Poonhill (3,210 m) provides a bird’s-eye perspective of the Western Himalayas like Dhaulagiri (8,167 m), Machhapuchhre (6,993 m), and the towering Annapurna Range.
 From Poonhill, you can see the Nilgiri, Tukuche Peak, Fang (Varaha Shikhar), and Lamjung Himal as well.
 The trek allows you to fully immerse yourself in nature’s splendor, as well as the intriguing cultural experiences of Magar and Gurung ethnic groups in one of the world’s most beautiful Annapurna regions.